Raffaello/bros/README.md

  **NOTE:**

-The same thing of "storing the file on the filesystem (FAT12)" could have been done similarly for the bootloader (2nd stage), the boot sector loads the bootloader, but i prefered to exploit the FAT filesystem using few extra reserved sectors, instead to store the extra bootloader code as a file.
+The same thing of "storing the file on the filesystem (FAT12)" could have been done similarly for the bootloader (2nd stage), the boot sector loads the bootloader, but i preferred to exploit the FAT filesystem using few extra reserved sectors, instead to store the extra bootloader code as a file.

  ### Memory Management